 Water after becoming established: Deep water once a month.
 The soil must dry out

 Soil: Well drained, low in organic content, pH 6.1-8.3 (slightly acidic to somewhat

 Mulch: Spread mulch 1-2" deep under the plant to reduce moisture loss in summer.

 Planting: Dwarf cultivars will grow in containers.

-Prune: In first two years, prune to determine overall plant structure.
+Prune: In the first two years, prune to determine the overall plant structure.